enklu/enkluplayer-jsapi-docs/source/includes/elements.md

 # Elements

-The Elements API is powerful abstraction that allows users to manipulate any property on any Element through a handful of simple methods.
+The Elements API is a powerful abstraction that allows users to manipulate any property on any Element through a handful of simple methods.
 This is important because these few methods allow for easy networking or persistent state.

 ## Hierarchy